 Land owned by Council is reserved for, amongst others, housing development so as not to be inadvertently sold.
-Map 9 depicts land parcels that have been reserved for human settlement purposes to date.
-However, it should be noted that some land parcels have already progressed into human settlement projects.
-As highlighted above, all City properties that can be utilised for human settlement projects have been identified, and reservations for relevant line departments in the Human Settlements Directorate are progressing.
-A comprehensive land identification process based on work informed by the MSDF and District Plans ensures that all available land parcels are scrutinised for their suitability for human settlements projects.
+Map 7 depicts land parcels that have been reserved for human settlement purposes to date.
+However, it should be noted that some land parcels have already progressed into human settlements projects.